 - Switch to Half-View: reduce the size of the widget's panel to make space for more widgets on your dashboard (Switch to Half-View).
 Switch back to Full-View to expand the widget's panel.

 - Refresh: reload the widget's data.

 - Settings: You have tremendous flexibility in configuring what data will be displayed by your widget.

 - Selected Boards this option becomes available for some of the analytics widgets and allows you to change the board for which you track metrics, using a widget.

 - Export: export the widget data in an Excel spreadsheet.

 - Remove: remove the widget from your custom dashboard.

 5. How to refresh your widget?

 The information in the widgets is automatically refreshed once per day.

-You can manually refresh your widgets via the refresh button, located at the upper right corner.
+You can manually refresh your widgets via the refresh button, located in the upper right corner.